Indra Jatra: Masked dances

-Pulu Kisi dance
+Pulu Kisi (पुलु किसि)

 This is performed by the residents of Kilagal tole.
 Pulu Kisi is believed to be the carrier of Indra himself.
 Pulu Kisi goes through the streets of the ancient city Kathmandu in search for his imprisoned master.
 People view the masked creature with the roar of excitement and laughter.
-From time to time It does naughty and mischievous things by running through the street knocking anyone that comes in its path and swinging its tail in an amazing manner.Like other dancers, he also has a team of a musical band and a torch carrier in front.
+From time to time It does naughty and mischievous things by running through the street knocking anyone that comes in its path and swinging its tail in an amazing manner.
+Like other dancers, he also has a team of a musical band and a torch carrier in front.

 Majipā Lākhey

 The demon dance of Majipā Lākhey is performed on the streets and market squares.
-The Majipa Lakhey dancer and his retinue of musicians move with much agility .He alongside Pulukisi helps in crowd control before chariot procession.

-through the streets and crowds spreading the festive mood.
+The Majipa Lakhey dancer and his retinue of musicians move with much agility .He alongside Pulukisi helps in crowd control before chariot procession through the streets and crowds spreading the festive mood.
+It is the only time when people can see Majipa Lakhey on entire year.